-But a germ that's merely annoying can perpetuate itself indefinitely.
-One 2014 study found that the virus causing mouth sores has been with the human beings for millions of years.
+But a germ that's merely annoying or kills only a fraction of its victims can perpetuate itself indefinitely.
+One 2014 study found that the virus causing mouth sores has been with human beings for millions of years.

 More news for young scientists: You can save lives by knowing this fact: